zokenpc/zokenpc/README.md

 - 👋 Hi, I’m @zokenpc
-- 👀 I’m interested in coding, crypto and games.
+- 👀 I’m interested in programming.
 - 🌱 I’m currently learning coding and working as a granite salesman.